DESI-UR/VAST/Documentation/source/index.rst

 Welcome to VAST's documentation!
 ================================

+The **Void Analysis Software Toolkit**, or VAST, provides pure Python implementations of two popular classes of void-finding algorithms in galaxy
+catalogs:
+1. Void identification by growing spherical voids.
+2. Void identification using watershed algorithms.

 Voids are expansive regions in the universe containing significantly fewer galaxies than surrounding galaxy clusters and filaments.
 They are a fundamental feature of the cosmic web and provide important information about galaxy physics